nama-gatsuo/ofxDeferredShading/README.md

 ssao->setDarkness(1.0);
 ```
 * draw objects between `begin()` and `end()`.
-* If you want to HDR color, just specify vertex color more than 1.0 in `ofFloatColor`'s parameters.
+* If you want to HDR color, just specify vertex color bright enough (can be more than 1.0) through `ofFloatColor`'s parameters.
-* if you want to use cast shadow (`ShadowLightPass`), you need another draw-objects call.
+* if you want to use cast shadow (`ShadowLightPass`), you need another draw call for shadow map.

     ```C++
     // for shadow map